 Putting the nail wraps on was a simple process.
 They feel VERY similar to Color Street and Incoco.

 The one issue is that the “top” part of the nail doesn’t tear off.
-We had to cut around it.
+We had to use nail clippers to cut around it.
 It was also a bit harder to get the backing and the clear sheet to tear off, but nothing too hard to handle.

 Also, in comparison with Color Street, I couldn’t use my finger nail to tear off the nail strip at my cuticle, it was a bit too thick.
 That being said — I’ve had a hard time with that on all the brands.